gabyfle/Lice/README.md

 ### Learning the Lice language

+See <a href="https://lice.gabyfle.dev">online documentation</a>

 ## Licence

-The Lice interpreter is distributed under the Apache 2.0 licence.
+The Lice library is distributed under the Apache 2.0 licence.
 See the "LICENCE" file in the main repository to learn more about what you can do/what you can't do with it.